Mainframe-Renewal-Project/sear-docs/interfaces/python/connect.md

 ### Deleting a connect

-The sample below removes `LEONARD`'s connect to the RACF `DEVOPS` group.
+The sample below removes `LEONARD`'s connect from the RACF `DEVOPS` group.

 ```python